 For over a thousand years, people have followed the route of the setting sun on their pilgrimage to Santiago de Compostela.
 At night, a stream of stars in the sky (the Milky Way) pointed in the same direction.
 This became known as the Pilgrim's Way or St. James's Way.
 The journey was usually made on foot and in the 12th century, 500,000 pilgrims are thought to have made the journey each year.
 Now, over 5,000,000 people arrive in Compostela each year, sometimes on foot, but more often on bicycles, cars or tour buses.

 The order spread and became well known in other countries.
 At one point, 80 of the 400 knights were commanderies with control over two cities, 178 towns and 200 parishes.
 They also managed hospitals, convents and a college in Salamanca on Spain's Northern Plateau.
 Although primarily a Spanish order, they owned and managed property across the border in Portugal and France.
 Further afield, they controlled small parts of Hungary and Italy.

-The name of the order in Spanish is Santiago de la Espada (James of the Sword) and they merged the image of a sword with a Fleuried quillon (hand guard) and a Compostelan Shell atop the hilt.
+The name of the order in Spanish is Santiago de la Espada (James of the Sword).
+Their emblem is a merger of the a sword with a Fleuried quillon (hand guard) and a Compostelan Shell atop the hilt.